AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 * Select the `Phone_SHA256_E.164` namespace as source identity if you hashed phone numbers on data ingestion into [!DNL Platform], according to [!DNL Facebook] [phone number hashing requirements](../catalog/social/../advertising/google-customer-match.md).
 * Select the `IDFA` namespace as source identity if your data consists of [!DNL Apple] device IDs.
 * Select the `GAID` namespace as source identity if your data consists of [!DNL Android] device IDs.
-* Selec the `Custom` namespace as source identity if your data consists of other type of identifiers.
+* Select the `Custom` namespace as source identity if your data consists of other type of identifiers.

 Selecting target fields:

 * Select the `Email_LC_SHA256` namespace as target identity when your source namespaces are eiher `Email` or `Email_LC_SHA256`.
 * Select the `Phone_SHA256_E.164` namespace as target identity when your source namespaces are either `PHONE_E.164` or `Phone_SHA256_E.164`.
 * Select the `IDFA` or `GAID` namespaces as target identity when your source namespaces are `IDFA` or `GAID`.
-* Selec the `User_ID` namespace as target identity when your source namespace is a custom one.
+* Select the `User_ID` namespace as target identity when your source namespace is a custom one.

 ![Identity mapping](../assets/ui/activate-destinations/identity-mapping-gcm.png)